Relative cell reference

 Absolute cell reference with relative cell reference

 In short, what makes the relative cell reference different than an absolute cell reference is that copying or moving the formula to different cells causes them to change.
-Absolute cells always point to the exact row or column described, regardless of where the reference appears.
+Absolute cells always point to the exact row or column described, regardless of where the formula or reference appears.